jonnypeace/PyLockr/README.md

 * Testing.
 I'm one person, learning as I go.
 * Uncertain how imports from other password managers will work.
 Only tested with Brave browser, firefox and Vaultwarden
 * Documentation.
 This might take some time to get right, but it is a simple web app, and hopefully i've explained most of it.
-* No 2FA.
-I've been on the fence with this, but it's probably needed.
-I have planned to use this behind wireguard, in isolation, behind reverse proxies etc etc. Not everyone will do this though, so if you really want this let me know.
+There are images built here on git hub, so you don't need to do the docker build.
+I will make a write up about this in the next few weeks.
+* No penetration audits, and while I have tried my best to get right, I cant gaurantee safety.
+I would like further collaboration with developers with encryption/javascript experience.
+* If you are not tech savvy, I would only run this locally.
+* Due to implementation, and not a single page site, I have implemented the Diffie-Hellman secret key exchange method so users don't have to continually provide password prompts...
+However, due to this, the users DEK will be decrypted by the user at login through the browser, and then stored temporarily as en edek on the server in memory, and all further requests take place using Diffie-Hellman.
+For this reason, this web app is better suited for homelabs/personal use.

 ### Contact Details